linagora/tmail-flutter/docs/user-guide/profile.md

 - Automatic vacation replies are messages that are sent automatically to anyone who emails you while you're on vacation.
 - Setting up automatic vacation reply is a convenient way to inform your contacts that you're away and won't be able to respond to emails promptly.
-- On Manage accout page, YOu can select tab "Vacation" on left menu to access vacation reply settings
+- On Manage account page, YOu can select tab "Vacation" on left menu to access vacation reply settings

 ![image](https://github.com/linagora/tmail-flutter/assets/68209176/f2743333-bc42-4cc7-a50e-81121c43a355)